 It is the purpose of Dallas Baptist University to provide students with an educational experience that will allow them to grow in every aspect of their lives.
-Central to the success of the student is the knowledge "[t]hat God made us in His own image ...
-[T]his reminds us that in the vast universe that reflects God's glory, humans are uniquely crowned with glory and honor" (Arthur F. Holmes, The Idea of A Christian College, Revised ed., p.15).
+Central to the success of the student is the knowledge that God made us in His own image.
+This reminds us that in the vast universe that reflects God's glory, humans are uniquely "crowned with glory and honor" (Arthur F. Holmes, The Idea of a Christian College).

 Through the Honor Code at Dallas Baptist University students are to uphold the integrity of themselves, their fellow students, and God by maintaining the highest moral and ethical character in all aspects of their college career.